ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less: Problem Formulation

 \subsection{Background}

-In this subsection, we generalize the system model to the state-of-art approaches as the baseline algorithms, which will be compared against our proposed method in Section IV.
+In this subsection, we extend the system model to incorporate state-of-the-art approaches as baseline algorithms.
+These baseline algorithms will serve as a point of comparison against our proposed method, which will be discussed in Section IV.

-\textbf{Synchronous SGD.} Synchronous SGD (SSGD) is one of the most commonly adopted method in distributed SGD \cite{r1}.
-In SSGD, the PS waits for all workers to finish their gradient computation before updating the global model, i.e., we have $K^t=N$, $U=1$ and $\tau_k=0$.
-In addition, if the workers are allowed to perform local updates before uploading their parameters, SSGD becomes the well-studied Local SGD method \cite{l1} \cite{l2} \cite{l3} \cite{l4} with full worker participation, i.e., we have $K^t=N$, $U>1$ and $\tau_k=0$.
+\textbf{Synchronous SGD.} Synchronous SGD (SSGD) is one of the most commonly adopted methods in distributed SGD \cite{r1}.
+In SSGD, the PS waits for all workers to finish their gradient computation before updating the global model, i.e., we have $K^t=N$, $U=1$, and $\tau_k^t=0$.
 Nevertheless, as stated before, though with stable performance and high accuracy, straggling becomes the main bottleneck for synchronous methods, which induces the development of asynchronous schemes.

-\textbf{Asynchronous SGD.} In the primitive asynchronous SGD (ASGD) method \cite{agarwal2011distributed}, the PS updates the global model as soon as it receives the gradient from any worker, having $K^t=1$ and $U=1$.
-To improve the performace, the most commond method is SA\cite{SA} which penalizes the step size of stale gradients linearly to their delay.
-Besides \cite{AdaSync} proposes AdaSync, which adaptively changes the number $K^t$ of workers the PS waits for to update the global parameter.
-However, the unbounded gradient staleness in asynchronous methods may cause fluctuation in the performance.
-Hence, we propose the ABS algorithm to adaptively bound the gradient staleness, which will be delineated in the next section.
+\textbf{Asynchronous SGD.} In the primitive asynchronous SGD (ASGD) method \cite{agarwal2011distributed}, the PS updates the global model as soon as it receives the gradient from any worker, with $K^t=1$ and $U=1$.
+Although ASGD is robust to stragglers and converges faster than SSGD, it often suffers from a higher error floor due to gradient staleness.
+To enhance performance, one commonly used method is SA \cite{SA}, which penalizes the step size of stale gradients linearly based on their delay.
+Additionally, AdaSync \cite{AdaSync} proposes an adaptive approach that dynamically adjusts the number $K^t$ of workers the PS waits for to update the global parameters.
+However, the unbounded gradient staleness in asynchronous methods may lead to performance fluctuations.
+Hence, we introduce the ABS algorithm in the following section, which adaptively bounds the gradient staleness to mitigate such fluctuations.

+\textbf{Local SGD.} In both synchronous SGD and asynchronous SGD, if the workers are permitted to perform local updates before uploading their parameters, they employ the well-established local SGD method \cite{l2} \cite{l3} \cite{l4}, i.e., we have $U>1$.
+In comparison to $U=1$, local SGD allows the models to evolve locally on each worker node and only performs occasional model averaging.
+This training approach has gained widespread adoption in recent years for training deep neural networks \cite{l1, l2, l3, l4} and in federated learning \cite{fedavg}, primarily due to its substantial improvement in communication efficiency.
+Taking into account both training speed and communication overhead, in ABS, we incorporate local training in each worker to demonstrate its performance.